 ✏️ Lymph drainage is very important prerequisite to detoxification.

 ✏️ If you can drain the body better, opening up your lymphatic system to promote release of toxins, you reduce detox reactions or ‘healing crises. and help reduce your incidence of dis-ease.

 Naturopathic Therapies to Help Detox Your Lymphatic System

 - Strong Probiotics.
 These help to dissolve and purge pathogens from the gut to the liver, kidney, liver and skin.
 This strain is esepcially effective for retroviruses.

 - Strong Digestive Enzymes.
 These help break down food as well as pathogens systemically, which in turn helps take the burden off your body.

 - *Coffee Enemas.
-Best Bags and best Enema Coffee.
-Article on how to do them. *Hands down – one of the best therapies to reduce whole body burden.
+Read all the details and instructions here. *Hands down – one of the best therapies to reduce whole body burden.
 Coffee enemas boost glutathione s-transferase by up to 700%, which is one of the body's master antioxidants and is involved in different phases of detoxification.
 Hold the enema for 15 minutes for the coffee to be absorbed through the hemorrhoidal vein to reach the liver.
-(Any enema will be beneficial, it doesn't have to be coffee, acv, warm water, probiotic, etc..)
+(Any enema will be beneficial, it doesn't have to be coffee, it can also be acv, warm water, probiotic, etc..)